Updated on July, 5th 2022

 Is Niagara Falls Pretty in the Fall?

 Yes, Niagara Falls is incredibly beautiful during the fall.
-The changing leaves help create a dramatic contrast against the waterfalls and landscape in Niagara Falls Park.
+The changing leaves help create a dramatic contrast between the waterfalls and the landscape in Niagara Falls Park.
 There are also quite a few activities to do in the fall, making it an excellent time to visit.

 When Is the Best Month to Go to Niagara Falls?